An a posteriori error estimator for the spectral fractional power of the Laplacian: Concluding remarks

 \section{Concluding remarks}

 In this work we presented a novel a posteriori error estimation method for the spectral fractional Laplacian.
-This method benefits from the embarrassingly parallel character of both the Bank--Weiser error estimator and the rational approximation methods, thus keeping the appealing computational aspects of the underlying methodology in\ \cite{Bonito2013}.
-Here are two important points we want to make to conclude this paper.
+This method benefits from the parallel character of both the Bank--Weiser error estimator and the rational approximation methods, thus keeping the appealing computational aspects of the underlying methodology in\ \cite{Bonito2013}.
+Here are some important points we want to make to conclude this paper.
 First, the Bank--Weiser estimator seems to be equivalent to the $L^2$ exact error at least when structured meshes are used and when the solution $u$ is smooth.
-Second, adaptive refinement methods drastically improves the convergence rate compared to uniform refinement for fractional powers close to $0$.
+Second, adaptive mesh refinement methods drastically improves the convergence rate compared to uniform refinement for fractional powers close to $0$.
+Third, the use of an adaptive rational scheme can reduce the number of total parametric problems to solve by $30$ to $48 \%$ depending on the scheme and the fractional power.
+However, it does not necessarily induce a gain in the precision with respect to the total number of degrees of freedom.

 Finally, we give some future directions that we think are worth considering.
 More numerical tests could be performed, especially for higher order elements and/or using variants of the Bank--Weiser error estimator as considered in \cite{Bulle2021a}.